jgscott/learnR/creatinine/creatinine_bootstrap.md

 ![](creatinine_bootstrap_files/figure-markdown_strict/unnamed-chunk-19-1.png)

-It seems so.
+This histogram shows no obvious departures from normality, so we're good on the first question.

 Second, do the residuals look like they have approximately constant variance?
 We will plot the residuals versus the fitted values and see whether there are any "fan" shapes:

     plot(resid(lm1) ~ fitted(lm1))